 The fairest way to read Goat Lees’ data is to separate attainment outcomes from relative position in England.

-In 2024, 71% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-That is a meaningful positive when parents want reassurance that children are broadly secure at the end of Year 6.
+In the current 2024-25 / 2025 dataset, 40% of pupils met the expected standard in reading, writing and mathematics combined.
+That is a point to ask about when parents want reassurance that children are broadly secure at the end of Year 6.

-At the higher standard, 19% of pupils achieved greater depth across reading, writing and mathematics, compared with an England average of 8%.
-For families with a child working above age-related expectations, that gap is often more informative than the headline expected-standard number.
+At the higher standard, 0% of pupils achieved greater depth across reading, writing and mathematics in the current dataset.
+For families with a child working above age-related expectations, top-end stretch is worth discussing directly with the school.

 There are also subject-level signals worth noting: